- Configuration Steps

 - Delete Groups - Groups deleted or removed from the 15Five application within Azure AD will be deleted within 15Five.

-- Navigate to this URL and start with the "Getting Started" section
+- Navigate to this URL and start with the "Getting Started" section.
+Follow the 15 steps in that section and then return to this document.

 - Please note that you will need to use a tenant URL of the form below: